Inspiring Future, Grand Challenge

 Artificial intelligence is a field of research into information processing models that can mimic human intelligence and cognitive functions.
 As a fundamental problem of artificial intelligence, it deals with theories and fundamental computational problems on the methods of empirical exploration, reasoning, learning and knowledge expression.
 It deals with logic-based proof of theorem, game theory, intelligent agent, etc., learns the basic principles of neural network, evolutionary computation, and beigean network, and examines areas such as expert system, computer vision, natural language processing, data mining, information search and bioinformatics as examples of its application.

-EAS5153 East Asian Political Economy 3 6 Major Master/Doctor 1-4 East Asian Studies Korean Yes
+EAS5153 East Asian Political Economy 3 6 Major Master/Doctor 1-4 East Asian Studies - No

 Until recently, the focus of most courses on East Asian political economy was on exploring particular developmental models that may best contribute toward modernization in East Asia.
 This course, however, proceeds from the basic belief that the focus must now shift toward ways to achieve continued and balanced development in the 21st century.